Department of Economics

 A plan for the senior honors thesis normally arises from consultation with faculty concerning a suitable topic and method of inquiry.
 The student, with advice and consent of the Economics Honors Committee, will choose a faculty adviser who will assist the student in completing the thesis.
 Work on the thesis may begin in the junior year, but it must be completed while the student is enrolled in A ECO 499Z.

 If all requirements stated above are met, the department will recommend that the student be awarded the B.S. degree with honors in economics.

 A combined B.S./M.A. program in economics provides students of recognized academic ability and educational maturity the opportunity to fulfill integrated requirements for the undergraduate and graduate degrees.
-Also available are combined programs leading to a bachelor's degree (B.A. or B.S.) in Economics and a master's degree in Business Administration (M.B.A.) or Public Administration (M.P.A.).
+Also available is a combined program leading to a bachelor's degree (B.A. or B.S.) in economics and a master's degree in public administration (M.P.A.).
 With careful planning, it is possible to earn both degrees in five years.

 To qualify for the bachelor's degree (B.A. or B.S., as approved), students must meet all requirements for the undergraduate major and minor described previously, the minimum credit liberal arts and sciences requirement, the general education requirements, and the residency requirements.
 To qualify for the master's degree (M.A. or M.P.A.), students must meet all requirements as outlined in the Graduate Bulletin including the completion of required graduate credits and any other conditions such as a research seminar, thesis, comprehensive examination, professional experience, and residence requirements.
 Up to 12 graduate credits may be applied simultaneously to the bachelor's and master's programs.